 - Next, highlight the key lessons from this trial period and, after a while, try the experiment again to see if they’ve learned from their mistakes.
 Chances are, after several weeks of stumbling, they’ll have learned a few things about setting a budget and sticking to it.

 - Another way to get your teenager involved is to allow them to sit in on family budget discussions.
 To avoid discouraging them, start with the simple stuff and manage your expectations (i.e., don’t expect them to understand everything in discussion with your financial planner the first time).
+You can teach them the budget by paycheck system so they are ready when they get their first job.

 The idea is to let your teen learn at their own pace, how much you earn, and how it’s allocated to monthly bills, day-to-day expenses, investments, luxuries, medical expenses, and other expenses such as school fees.
 This way, they’ll learn how to account for every dollar in their future earnings, so they don’t end up spending more than they earn (one of the worst financial habits).
 This helps teach teens about financial responsibility through action.